marcuslyons/codelyon/content/post/useful-docker-commands.md

 docker-compose -f <Filepath> up - Start containers using docker-compose file in another directory

-docker-compose stop - Stop containers but don't remove them
+docker-compose stop - Stop containers but dont remove them

 docker-compose down - Stop and remove containers | CTRL+C/CMD+C can also be used but this is safer</code></pre>